 If you strive to make your spouse and your marriage a priority every day, that relationship will only get better with age, your husband/wife will be the very best friend that you've ever had, and you will find yourself falling more and more in love with them with every year that passes.
 You will look back on the many adventures of life and be glad that you had your best friend by your side the entire way.
 That old couple in the park who makes everyone smile because they're still holding hands and obviously still very much in love will be you one day.
 Deciding to put your marriage first will help you avoid that awful moment when you look at your spouse and realize that you don't know who they are anymore and that you're more like roommates than husband and wife.

 Sign up to receive A Prioritized Marriage newsletter!
-Twice a month I will be sending some great content to your inbox.
+Every week, I will be sending some great content to your inbox.
 The newsletter content will include quick and easy ways to make your marriage a priority that, an extra article not published on the blog, an addition to a post already published on the blog, and so much more!
-Don't miss out on the first newsletter coming out next week, sign up to receive it here!

 What do you do to prioritize your marriage on a daily basis?